 The wet process also referred to in the pool industry as "shotcrete" uses pre-mixed concrete from a batch plant and is a hot and live load and is transported via a conventional barrel mixer.
 This mixture is poured into a concrete pump and is pumped to a nozzle and pneumatically placed or shot onto the walls and floor of the structure via an air powered nozzle.
 Computers are used to control the concrete mixture by using a predefined design that can not usually be adjusted at the site (other than adding water) and must be at a consistency to be able to flow through the hose.

-Dry method pneumatically applied cementious material (or concrete) also known as Gunite is superior in strength to poured or redi-mix concrete for several reasons.
-Only the amount of water necessary for hydration is added to the concrete sand and portland cement mixture to make Gunite.
-There is not the excess water found in conventional poured concrete.
+Dry method pneumatically applied cementitious material (or concrete) also known as Gunite is superior in strength to poured or ready-mix concrete for several reasons.
+Only the amount of water necessary for hydration is added to the concrete sand and Portland Type 1 cement mixture to make Gunite.
+There is no excess water as found in conventional poured concrete.
 The excess water found in poured concrete occupies space, and when it finally leaves the curing or hydration process, small voids are left behind.

-So it can be said that dry method Gunite is more dense than that of poured concrete.
-In fact, 14 yards of gunite is equal to about 10 yards of redi mix concrete or shotcrete mix.
+So it can be said that the dry method Gunite is denser than that of poured concrete.
+In fact, 14 yards of gunite are equal to about 10 yards of ready-mix concrete or shotcrete mix.
 Denseness is an important factor in the superior strength of gunite and its high resistance to the passage of water.